Palmetto Poll results unveiled at Clemson ahead of SC Democratic primary

 Out of a pool of 650 voters, nearly 35% of voters said they would choose Joe Biden.
 Coming in second was Tom Steyer with 17%, and Bernie Sanders came in third with 13%.

-Researchers said the majority of those polled were female (65%) and African-American (67%).
+Researchers said the majority of those polled were female (65%) and African-American (nearly 60%).

+Since Feb.
+17, Clemson University’s Political Science Department has collected the information for the Palmetto Poll.
+They finalized those numbers for the 2020 Democratic Primary after Tuesday night’s Debate.

+Researchers said Biden could be leading due to his many visits to the State.
+They said the survey revealed a new surprise.

 The Democratic primary election will be held this Saturday, Feb.
 29 in South Carolina.